-Who Is Stormy Daniels' Lawyer Michael Avenatti — And Who Is Helping Him?
+Who Is Stormy Daniels Lawyer Michael Avenatti — And Who Is Helping Him?

 "There's no question that these personal attacks are designed to undercut our case, and our message, and our efforts," he said.
 "There's no question that a lot of it is politically motivated.
 It's absurd frankly, it's malicious, it has nothing to do with the case."

-There are a few more questions about Avenatti in legal circles.
 This year, he released information about Cohen that appeared to come from a confidential government database.
 Attorneys for Cohen said that, for one thing, the material in Avenatti's file was partly inaccurate — it alluded to other men around the world named Michael Cohen, not their client.

-But the correct Cohen's attorney's also acknowledged some of the material Avenatti released was legitimate, raising questions about how he was getting non-public, confidential financial records and then putting them out in the open.
+But the correct Cohen's attorneys also acknowledged some of the material Avenatti released was legitimate, raising questions about how he was getting non-public, confidential financial records and then putting them out in the open.

 The Treasury Department has launched an investigation.

-Lawyers usually take care not to use materials that may have been gathered illegally, and, in this case, attorney client privilege does not seem to apply, legal ethics expert Mark Foster told NPR.
+Lawyers usually take care not to use materials that may have been gathered illegally and, in this case, attorney-client privilege does not seem to apply, legal ethics expert Mark Foster told NPR.

 Eventually, Avenatti could be legally compelled to reveal his source — which would set up another public showdown with him at the center.